signify-nz/silverstripe-factory-elemental-tables/README.md

 The Table Items tab is a listing of Table Item objects.
 Each Table Item represents a row in the Table.

-Table Item objects contain a WYSIWYG textarea field for each cell in the row.
+Table Item objects contain a limited WYSIWYG textarea field for each cell in the row.

 ### Settings tab